phillipSloan/ComputationalLogic/Readme.md

+# Insert colab link

 ## 2021 Computational Logic for Artificial Intelligence Coursework
 ##### Philip Sloan and Jonathan Erskine

+### Introduction
 In this coursework we attempt to extend the reasoning capabilities of Prolexa to include negation.

+This README demonstrates our approach to this assignment, walking through how we implemented negation and other command line code.
+It seeks to explain our thought process, which was wrong at certain points, causing unwanted proofs from the meta-interpreter.
+There are several snippets of code throughout this report of how our code was created, with the Colab notebook demonstrating the final implementation.
+A link to it can be found at the top of this README.

 ### Negation